fellesverkstedet/hat-systems/README.md

 ![Storage shelves at Fellesverkstedet](./images/storage-shelves.jpg)

 ## RACK
+Made of 18mm OSB.

-Is put together with 8 countersunk socket head M8 50mm DIN 7991/ISO 10462 bolts and square nuts (M8 x 13 x 5MM).
+Is put together with 8 countersunk socket head M8 x 50mm bolts and square nuts M8 x 13 x 5MM (DIN 7991/ISO 10462).
 The countersunk bolts facilitates placing two units side by side on a pallett.

-It's bolted together in order to make it possible to dissasemble for transport.
+The rack is assembled with bolts in order to make it possible to dissasemble for transport.
 But could theoretically be glued or screwed together as well.

 ## DRAWERS
-Made of 12mm OSB, as well as 5mm MDF for drawer bottoms.
+Made of 12mm OSB, as well as 6mm MDF for drawer bottoms.

 Several extensions and options exist;